-Gumpaste lavender makes add a wonderful botanical feel to a sugar flower arrangement and is another great one to have in your repertoire to add a pretty finishing touch to your home bakes and cakes when fresh lavender is out of season (as well as gumpaste pansies which you’ll find a tutorial for here: gumpaste pansy tutorial).
+It can add a wonderful botanical feel to a sugar flower arrangement and is also very handy to have when fresh lavender is out of season to add as a finishing touch to your baking (as well as gumpaste pansies for which you’ll find a tutorial here: gumpaste pansy tutorial).

 It’s a simple process to create gumpaste lavender but can be time consuming if you need to make a lot of it due to all the tiny petals required.
 A small spray to finish a cake however can be created in no time.